NULabNortheastern/digitalassignmentshowcase/text-analysis/sp26-aldrich-pols7346-textanalysis/README.md

 <br>

 ## Summary of Module
 This module goes over computational text analysis for a corpus of texts.
-The module includes a brief discussion on big data, how computational text analysis is useful, the browser tools that can be used to do this method of analysis, and how to interpret the results.
+The module includes a review of computational text analysis, how computational text analysis is useful, the browser tools that can be used to do this method of analysis, and how to interpret the results.

 ## Learning Goals
 - Learn best practices for building a small textual corpus, some basic vocabulary, and steps for preparing a corpus.